jknowles/merTools/cran-comments.md

 about unexported objects in `modelFixedEff` function

 ## Downstream dependencies
-This is an initial submission so there are no downstream dependencies currently.
+There are currently no downstream dependencies.